-Governors and the head teacher will ensure any Lettings are managed by the caretaker and headteacher following Local Authority Guidance.
+Governors and the head teacher will ensure any Lettings are managed following Local Authority Guidance.

 5. GROUNDS

 5.1.
 Vehicles on site and use of private vehicles

 The Head teacher on behalf of the Governing Body recognise that the movement of vehicles presents a foreseeable risk in a school environment and will ensure: If pedestrian routes within the site are not clearly defined and segregated from vehicles a risk assessment should be in place demonstrating the controls in place to mitigate the risk to pedestrians.